Apprenticeship Application 2018

 The award is offered to talented authors on the way to their first collection of stories or beginning to send work out for publication.
 We are committed to the development of our apprentices in the long-term.
 In exchange, we look for individuals willing to support other writers and be part of the growing team.

 The Word Factory is London based but this is no barrier to working with writers from across the UK.
 We are committed to opening the award to writers with no access to literary mentorship and from communities who are often excluded.
-We can make a contribution to expenses for travel thanks to the support of our generous patrons.

 At least one place a year is held open for talented BAME writers.